No-Chicken Tikka Massala

 Adrian Boelle

-If there’s one iconic Indian dish that is celebrated and loved the world over, it’s chicken tikka massala.
+If there's one iconic Indian dish that is celebrated and loved the world over, it's chicken tikka massala.
 Succulently marinated, roasted to perfection and served in a delicious curry sauce.
-If you’ve been missing this dish, we’ve got good news for you.
-The @eat.click.travel team has created a delicious vegan version with the ingenious Luya Chunks that will blow you away.
-Invite your friends over, get out the spices, put on some Bollywood beats – it’s massala time à la Luya! @eat.click.travel
+If you've been missing this dish, we've got good news for you.
+The team from @eat.click.travel has created a delicious, vegan version with Luya that will blow you away.
+Invite your friends round, get out the spices, put on some Bollywood beats - it's massala time à la Luya! @eat.click.travel

 More recipes